-The early bird gets the worm, or in this case, a sublime spectacle of meteors showering through a starlit sky.
-The Perseid meteor shower, which has been active for some weeks now, is set to peak on the night of Friday, August 12, and the morning of Saturday, August 13.
+The early bird gets the worm, or in this case, an incredible spectacle of meteors showering through a starlit sky.
+The Perseid meteor shower is set to peak this August 2023.

 Viewable from anywhere in the Northern Hemisphere, the Perseid meteor shower is produced upon Earth’s annual passage through a belt of debris left behind by the Swift-Tuttle comet.
 It is known by astronomers and zealous stargazers as one of the best celestial shows of the year, with more than 60 bright meteors visible per hour during the shower’s peak.